 - No need to flip the crackers in between.

-- When the color changes and the sides get golden brown, they are done.
+- When the colour changes and sides get golden brown, they are done.

 Baking Nankhatai In Kadhai